Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 Another solution which is taken by some CAM programs is to set a priority for the A axis to stay in negative and positive range.
 That's the acMode for, to set a priority, or 99 if the firmware shall try to find the best solution.
 Firmware tries to set A velocity to 0 near the 0 degree, but the exact degree position will be difficult to find and will fail sometimes.
 The more stable solution is to set negative or positive A range and stay there.

-The two solutions have the same orientation, but the position on the C plate is different.
-I. e. the XYZ axes must move to different places, which may result in positions which are not possible to reach.
+The two solutions have the same orientation, but the XYZ axes must move to different places (the C rotation takes the position to a different global position), which may not be possible to reach.
 The CAM or slicer must calculate the correct solutions.

 # G-Code